 - Section 1: Background and Objectives - Section 2: Overview of Uncertainty in Surface-Water and Groundwater Modeling.
-This section provides an overview of the sources of uncertainty in surface-water and groundwater modeling as well as a description of best management practices published by the California Department of Water Resources (DWR) on how to address uncertainty in sustainable groundwater management. - Section 3: Uncertainty in the CVM and its Use in the Safe Yield Reset.
-This section discusses the sources of uncertainty specific to the CVM and the Safe Yield Reset methodology. - Section 4: Potential Approaches for Characterizing and Addressing Uncertainty.
-This section describes potential approaches and recommended methods to characterize and address uncertainty for updating the Safe Yield Reset methodology. - Section 5: Recommended Process for Calculating the Safe Yield.
-This section describes the recommended Safe Yield Reset methodology update. - Section 6: Next Steps and Schedule.
-This section describes the recommended next steps following the Peer Review meeting. - Section 7: References
+Provides an overview of the sources of uncertainty in surface-water and groundwater modeling as well as a description of best management practices published by the California Department of Water Resources (DWR) on how to address uncertainty in sustainable groundwater management. - Section 3: Uncertainty in the CVM and its Use in the Safe Yield Reset.
+Discusses the sources of uncertainty specific to the CVM and the Safe Yield Reset methodology.

+- Section 4: Potential Approaches for Characterizing and Addressing Uncertainty.
+Describes potential approaches and recommended methods to characterize and address uncertainty for updating the Safe Yield Reset methodology. - Section 5: Recommended Process for Calculating the Safe Yield.

+Describes the recommended Safe Yield Reset methodology update. - Section 6: Next Steps and Schedule.
+Describes the recommended next steps following the Peer Review meeting. - Section 7: References